Long Island Homicide Defense Attorney Serving Suffolk & Nassau Counties

-If you or a loved one has been accused of homicide or murder in New York, schedule a free consultation with a dedicated homicide defense attorney at The Matera Law Firm and let our experience work for you.
+If you or a loved one has been accused of homicide or murder in New York, it’s crucial to find the best homicide defense attorney to protect your rights and clear your name.
+The Matera Law Firm has been protecting the rights of the accused for over 25 years throughout Suffolk and Nassau Counties.
+Schedule a free consultation today and let our experience work for you.

 Homicide is one of the most serious crimes of which you can be accused.
 In some instances, a homicide conviction can result in life imprisonment without the possibility of parole.
 In cases of federal homicide convictions, the death penalty is a possibility.